May 4, 2026

 Demand and cost increases over the next 20 years are projected to exceed what the Canadian healthcare system can accommodate in its current form.
 Addressing these pressures while preserving the nation’s commitment to universality will require major reforms in health service financing, organization, and delivery.
 Using population-based analysis, taking system and organizational perspectives, and raising facility planning implications, this session will describe how fast rising demands can be met with new care models.
 Given the high stakes, overcoming barriers and exercising effective leadership to incorporate bold changes into plans will be discussed.

-Dr. Gavin Wardle, Preyra Solutions Group Consultants
+Dr. Gavin Wardle, Partner, Preyra Solutions Group Consultants

 Mélanie Potvin, Executive Lead, Planning and Business Development, Hawkesbury and District General Hospital, Ontario

-11:15 – 12:00 PM | Facilitated Group Discussions from Acute Lens to System Design and Capital Alignment – Easing the pressure, improving care
+11:15 AM – 12:00 PM | Facilitated Group Discussions from Acute Lens to System Design and Capital Alignment – Easing the pressure, improving care

 12:00 – 1:15 PM | LUNCH

-1:15 – 2:30 | Integrating New Technologies into Planning and Design to Improve Space Utilization at Sunnybrook Hospital, Toronto
+1:15 – 2:00 PM | Integrating New Technologies into Planning and Design to Improve Space Utilization at Sunnybrook Hospital, Toronto

 Sunnybrook Health Sciences Centre (SHSC), Toronto, in partnership with HH Angus, is using near real-time occupancy intelligence to optimize new clinical fit-outs and existing infrastructure.
 The initiative began with pilot deployments in high-demand legacy spaces, where discreet sensors revealed underutilized areas, scheduling mismatches, and operational bottlenecks—enabling measurable improvements without major capital investment.